hesterrk/Game_Of_Life/README.md

  # WishList

- -Allowed user to change the speed of the animation and the size of the grid -Try animation in 3D
+ -Allow user to change the speed of the animation and the size of the grid

+ -Try animation in 3D